 Why supplement adulteration?

-It is because the quality of most health supplements is only low-to-mediocre, due to a weak regulatory framework (as discussed in the 3-part article on "Exploring The Shady World Of Dietary Supplement Regulation".
+It is because the quality of most health supplements in the United States is only low-to-mediocre, due to a weak regulatory framework (as discussed in the 3-part article on "Exploring The Shady World Of Dietary Supplement Regulation".
 PART 1: Dietary Supplement Regulation -Is Supplement Quality Assured?).

 Those natural health products that cause the most side effects of dietary supplements are oftentimes contaminated, manufactured incorrectly, or are taken either irresponsibly or improperly.